On this Page:

 Accident Analysis Branch

 Plans, develops, and manages analytical and experimental research projects on the progression, response, and offsite consequences of postulated severe accidents; and performs safety analyses of nuclear power plant systems.
-This work includes safety and security analyses; analyses of thermal-hydraulic transient behavior and interaction with the balance of plant under abnormal and accident conditions; and accident analyses beyond the reactor core, such as postulated accidents from spent fuel storage and transportation.
-State-of-the-art analytical techniques are used to develop realistic best estimates of the potential effects (consequences) to the public of low-likelihood nuclear power plant and spent fuel storage and transportation accidents which could release radioactive material into the environment.
-Models accident progression in order to estimate the magnitude and timing of radioactive release into the environment to estimate site-specific consequences (e.g. health effects).
+This work includes safety and security analyses; analyses of plant behavior and interaction with the balance of plant under abnormal and accident conditions; and accident analyses beyond the reactor core, such as postulated accidents from spent fuel storage and transportation.
+State-of-the-art analytical techniques are used to develop realistic best estimates, and associated uncertainties, of the potential effects (consequences) to the public of low-likelihood nuclear power plant and spent fuel storage and transportation accidents that could release radioactive material into the environment.
+Develops improved computer code models and conducts analyses to support regulatory analyses and emergency protective action guidelines.
+Conducts integrated uncertainty analyses of severe accident progression and offsite consequences.
+Models accident progression in order to estimate the magnitude and timing of radioactive release into the environment to estimate site-specific consequences (e.g. health effects) .
 The experimental research projects support NRC's knowledge and understanding of severe accidents, and they support NRC's models with experimental data.
 Provides consultation to NRC offices regarding safety or licensing decisions, development of guidance, or other regulatory needs, and partners with USDOE, universities, laboratories, and other national and international research centers.
-Also manages the Agency long-term research program and research for advanced reactor designs, for example, liquid metal reactor (LMRs).

 Division of Risk Analysis